Candid Aligners Review: How It Works, Pricing, Drawbacks

 So, either way, there’s good value in choosing an on-demand alignment company as opposed to a local orthodontist.

-The downside, in our opinion, is that Candid’s alignment treatment is an impersonal process and by that we mean you’re doing everything online or over the phone.
+The downside is that Candid’s alignment treatment is an impersonal process and by that we mean you’re doing everything online or over the phone.
 You don’t actually get to sit across from an orthodontist.

 Investing $1,900 in your teeth is an expensive investment and for those who want the peace of mind of seeing the doctor who will straighten your teeth, the lower price tag Candid offers may not be worth it to you.
 You may opt for SmileDirectClub because they have locations in more than 40 states, albeit some states only have one location.

-In general, we think that Candid is a good choice if you’re looking for an affordable way to straighten your teeth.
+In general, Candid is a good choice if you’re looking for an affordable way to straighten your teeth.
 Keep in mind though that, as our expert pointed out, the treatment plan isn’t going to be nuanced to any unforeseen changes that take place in your alignment during treatment.